Chapter 5 On-Policy vs Off-Policy Reinforcement Learning: SARSA, Q-Learning, and Monte Carlo in R

 5.1 Introduction

-In model-free reinforcement learning (RL), agents learn optimal policies directly from experience without a model of the environment’s dynamics.
-Two key approaches are on-policy and off-policy methods, exemplified by SARSA (State-Action-Reward-State-Action) and Q-Learning, respectively.
-Additionally, off-policy Monte Carlo methods leverage importance sampling to learn optimal policies from exploratory data.
-This post explores these methods, focusing on their theoretical foundations, practical implications, and implementation in R. We use a 10-state, 2-action environment to compare how SARSA, Q-Learning, and off-policy Monte Carlo learn policies and adapt to environmental changes, such as outcome devaluation.
-Mathematical formulations and R code are provided to illustrate the concepts.
-SARSA, Q-Learning, and off-policy Monte Carlo aim to estimate the action-value function \(Q^\pi(s,a)\), the expected discounted return for taking action \(a\) in state \(s\) and following policy \(\pi\):
+In model-free reinforcement learning (RL), agents learn optimal policies directly from interaction without an explicit model of environment dynamics.
+On-policy and off-policy methods differ in whether they learn about the policy they actually follow (on-policy) or about a separate target policy while behaving differently (off-policy).
+SARSA (State-Action-Reward-State-Action) is a canonical on-policy control algorithm, whereas Q-Learning and off-policy Monte Carlo with importance sampling are standard off-policy methods.
+This post outlines their theoretical foundations, practical implications, and R implementations in a 10-state, 2-action Markov decision process (MDP), including outcome devaluation.
+All three aim to estimate the action-value function \(Q^\pi(s,a)\), the expected discounted return for taking action \(a\) in state \(s\) and then following policy \(\pi\):

 \[ Q^\pi(s,a) = \mathbb{E}_\pi \left[ \sum_{t=0}^\infty \gamma^t R_{t+1} \mid S_0 = s, A_0 = a \right] \]